GuruNakkala10/pixel-blast-adventure/README.md

 # pixel-blast-adventure
 A fast-paced arcade game built with Python and Pygame.
 Navigate obstacles, collect points, and reach the highest score!
-This game was created as a personal project by me to learn coding, game design, and software publishing.
+This game was created as a personal project by me (Guru Nakkala) to learn coding, game design, and software publishing.

 ## 🎮 How to Play